sangHa0411/Llama-Instruction-Tuning/README.md

 ## Prompt
   * This is prompt i used for instruction tuning.
 If you want to change format, you should change prompt in ```utils/preprocessor.py``` and ```eval/eval_preprocessor.py```.
-    * I used ```\n\n``` for dataset column delimiter.
-And after each column, i put ```\n``` and then wrote content of that column.
+    * I used ```\n``` for dataset column delimiter.
+And after each column, i put one space and then wrote content of that column.
-    * I used ```\n\n\n\n``` for few-shot delimiter.
+    * I used ```\n\n``` for few-shot delimiter.
     * You can change this delimiter in ```utils/preprocessor.py```, ```eval/eval_preprocessor.py``` and ```utils/trainer.py```.
   * These are instruction examples.
     * Simple instruction example from Alpaca dataset.
         ```
-        ### INSTRUCTION:
-        What would be the best type of exercise for a person who has arthritis?
+        Instruction: What would be the best type of exercise for a person who has arthritis?

-        ### RESPONSE:
-        For someone with arthritis, the best type of exercise would be low-impact activities like yoga, swimming, or walking.
+        Response: For someone with arthritis, the best type of exercise would be low-impact activities like yoga, swimming, or walking.
 These exercises provide the benefits of exercise without exacerbating the symptoms of arthritis.
         ```
     * Multiple-choice instruction example from MMLU dataset.
         ```
-        ### QUESTION:
-        Rules in the reading room Hello, everyone.
-Welcome to the school reading room.
-We hope you have a good time here.
-Before you go into the reading room, there are some rules you need to keep.
-1.The reading room is open from 8:00 a.m. to 5:00 p.m. from Monday to Friday.
-2. Don't take your bag into the reading room.
-3. Don't talk loudly in the reading room.
-4. Don't take any food or drink into the reading room.
-5. Take only one book at a time.
-After you finish reading the book, you must put it back and then you can take another one.
-Don't take many books to your seat.
-6. Before you leave, you must the book to the bookshelf.
-You can't take any book out of the reading room.
-How long is the reading room open every day?

-        ### CHOICES:
-        (0): Ten hours.
-(1): Nine hours.
-(2): Seven hours.
-(3): Eight hours.

-        ### ANSWER:
-        Nine hours.
+        Question: Which of these statements concerning the study of identity is not applicable to social constructivism?
+        Choices:
+        0. Identity defines actors, and tells us who they are, what their preferences and interests are, and how those preferences might inform their actions.
+        1. Identity is of fundamental importance to the social constructivist perspective because it is the basest principle in defining behaviour; it is a naturally bestowed quality comprised of certain unalterable behavioural characteristics.
+        2. The identities, interests and behaviour of political agents are socially constructed by shared ideas, collective meaning, and interpretations and assumptions about the world.
+        3. Actors form their identity through interaction, which in turn defines the types of relationship formed between these actors.
+        Answer: Identity is of fundamental importance to the social constructivist perspective because it is the basest principle in defining behaviour; it is a naturally bestowed quality comprised of certain unalterable behavioural characteristics.
         ```
     * Binary-choice instruction example from Winogrande dataset.
         ```
-        ### SENTENCE:
-        While packing for hunting Chris made sure to bring his bag and not his knife because the _ was nonessential.
+        Sentence: While packing for hunting Chris made sure to bring his bag and not his knife because the _ was nonessential.

-        ### OPTION1:
-        bag
+        Option1: bag

-        ### OPTION2:
-        knife
+        Option2: knife

-        ### ANSWER:
-        knife
+        Answer: knife
         ```

 <br>